IshaniSingal/Real-time-bus-tracker/README.md

 # License
 ## MIT License
-Copyright © 2022 Michael Ross
+Copyright © 2023 John Williams

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal